PaulWorm/DGApy/README.md

 #### End-to-end testing
 Several tests use datasets generated with [w2dynamics](https://github.com/w2dynamics/w2dynamics).
 They input files are contained in the default input structure in the "tests" folder.

+## Documentation

+A standard documentation is still under construction.
+For now the tutorial in the "tutorial" folder is the best source for learning how to use the code.

 ## About